 Brougham Old Bridge

-Working with engineers Curtins and contractor Metcalfe’s, HPA was part of the team that repaired the historic Brougham Old Bridge, near Penrith.
+Working with engineers Curtins and contractor Metcalfe’s, HPA was part of the team that repaired the historic Brougham Old Bridge, bringing heritage architecture to Penrith.

 HPA prepared detailed stone schedules for construction and other drawings to assist the planning permission process for the rehabilitation of the bridge.